 ❌ Costly (but one-time charge)

-Canning jars work amazing for multiple sous vide recipes, and best of yet, they’re obviously reusable!
+Canning jars work amazing for multiple sous vide recipes, and best of all, they’re obviously reusable!
 The most common uses for canning jars with sous vide is pickling and desserts such as crème brule.
 More recently, Starbucks began selling sous vide egg bites which sparked a sous vide trend of making homemade egg bites in small canning jars.
+These are an absolutely delicious treat that finally brings sous vide cooking to breakfast menus!

 ❌ Poor Performance